Arsenal Hill in Columbia in Richland County, South Carolina — The American South (South Atlantic)

 Hettie Anderson Homesite

-Harriette “Hettie” Eugenia Anderson, acclaimed African American art model of the Gilded Age, grew up in a house at this site.
+Harriette Hettie Eugenia Anderson, acclaimed African American art model of the Gilded Age, grew up in a house at this site.
 Anderson was born in Columbia around 1875 to Caroline (Lee) Scott and Benjamin Dickerson.
 Her mother's family were local free people of color before the Civil War.
 Anderson and her family lived on the west side of Wayne Street on property owned by Scott and later by Anderson.

 Erected 2022 by South Carollina African American Heritage Commission.
 (Marker Number 40-223.)

 Location.
 34° 0.261′ N, 81° 2.659′ W. Marker is in Columbia, South Carolina, in Richland County.
 It is in Arsenal Hill.
-Marker is at the intersection of Taylor Street and Wayne Street, on the right when traveling west on Taylor Street.
+It is at the intersection of Taylor Street and Wayne Street, on the right when traveling west on Taylor Street.
 Touch for map.
 Marker is at or near this postal address: 625 Taylor St, Columbia SC 29201, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fleishman Family Chapel (within shouting distance of this marker); Entrance to Cemetery of the Columbia Hebrew Benevolent Society (about 500 feet away, measured in a direct line); Harriett Cornwell Tourist Home (about 600 feet away); Arsenal Hill (about 700 feet away); Richard Samuel Roberts House (about 700 feet away); Korean War Memorial (about 700 feet away); The Columbia (S.C.)
+At least 8 other markers are within walking distance of this marker: Fleishman Family Chapel (within shouting distance of this marker); Entrance to Cemetery of the Columbia Hebrew Benevolent Society (about 500 feet away, measured in a direct line); Harriett Cornwell Tourist Home (about 600 feet away); Arsenal Hill (about 700 feet away); Richard Samuel Roberts House (about 700 feet away); Korean War Memorial (about 700 feet away); The Columbia (S.C.)
 Holocaust Memorial (approx. 0.2 miles away); South Carolina Gold Star Families (approx. 0.2 miles away).
 Touch for a list and map of all markers in Columbia.

 Credits.
-This page was last revised on June 24, 2023.
+This page was last revised on January 24, 2026.
 It was originally submitted on June 23, 2023, by Dave W of Co, Colorado.
-This page has been viewed 125 times since then and 52 times this year.
+This page has been viewed 546 times since then and 35 times this year.
 Photos: 1, 2, 3. submitted on June 23, 2023, by Dave W of Co, Colorado. • Bernard Fisher was the editor who published this page.